Spur (zoology): In birds

 Most birds have four toes.
 The first points backwards in most species while the second, third and fourth digits point forwards.
 The fifth toe is lost completely except in some birds where it has become a spur.
 A number of birds have spurs on their feet or legs, usually formed from the lower portion of the tarsometatarsus bone.
 Best known are the spurs on chicken, though most galliform birds bear spurs.
 The spurs are mostly found in males, and used in mating competition or territory defence.
 Some birds have spurs on the wings rather than the legs.
 These are mostly found in both sexes and probably serve other functions, possibly defense.

 Domestic chickens have metatarsal spurs which project from the axis of the metatarsus at an angle of about 90 degrees and are pointed posteromedially at about 45 degrees.
 They are placed between the middle and distal thirds of the metatarsus.
 Both hens and roosters can develop spurs, but they are more common and generally larger and better developed in roosters.
 Domestic and wild turkeys also have metatarsal spurs.
-In the wild turkey, the spurs continue growing through life and become longer and sharper.
+In wild turkeys, the spurs continue growing through life and become longer and sharper.
 Spur length is generally considered to be the most reliable characteristic in determining the age of wild males.
 There are also differences in spur length between the different sub-species, probably due to habitat differences.
 Ocellated turkeys usually have the longest spurs; they generally live in swamps and areas with soft dirt and few rocks so they do not wear off the spur tips.
 Contrary to this, the western sub-species, like the Merriam's, often live in rocky areas which usually means even very old birds will have spurs that have been worn off to less than 2.5 cm long.
 During mating in domesticated hens and turkeys, the claws and spurs of the male may often scratch and injure the back and shoulders of the female.
 To prevent this, the females are sometimes fitted with "saddles" to protect them.